 Café Cook is one of those places that you really wouldn’t bump into by accident.
 It’s housed on a square in Oud West that’s hidden behind all the big streets aligning it, which makes you feel like you’re in a village rather than the middle of a bustling city.
 The owners obviously recognized the advantages of such a wonderful, sunny spot, and have put down a wonderfully big terrace where you can easily lay down your hat and forget what you were supposed to be racing to.

 What makes Café Cook so nice is hard to put your finger on.
 It doesn’t try to be either hip or overly traditional.
 It’s small and intimate enough to make you feel at home, and big enough to bring a book and disappear for a few hours.
 It’s a fine solo spot as well as a good place to drink beer with your friends.
 The people that work there are really friendly, and the quality of their food is high – something that can’t be said of most places like it.

-UPDATE: Cook’s just had a major make over and looks even better now!
+Cook’s had a major makeover last spring and looks even better now!